apache/nuttx/boards/xtensa/esp32/esp32-wrover-kit/README.txt

     nsh> gpio -w 14 /dev/gpint3
   The pin is configured to as a rising edge interrupt, so after issuing the above command, connect it to 3.3V.

+  lwl
+  ---

+  This is the Lightweight Link configuration.
+After flashing your board with the binary you need to run OpenOCD with the board configuration, i.e.:

+    $ sudo openocd -f board/esp32-wrover-kit-3.3v.cfg

+  Edit the tools/lwl/ocdconsole.py and use this DRAM baseaddr:

+    baseaddr = 0x3ffb0000

+  Then run the script to get the NSH running over the LWL channel.

+  For more information please read the tools/lwl/README.txt